jcole-sec/CSC-842/Module 03 - Request Obfuscator/readme.md

 ## Why?

+Web traffic can be analyzed for fingerprinting origin by correlating network artifacts, such as source IP address and request header parameters, to unify data.

+This script attempts to reduce those artifacts or make such correlation more difficulty by introducing a layer of obfuscation through VPN and header modification.

+Sample use cases:
-Allows offensive security practioners to potentially evade security mechanisms, such as network and web application firewall IP blocks, geo-restrictions, and request header fields.
+- Allows offensive security practioners to potentially evade security mechanisms, such as network and web application firewall IP blocks, geo-restrictions, and request header fields.

-Allows defensive security practiioners to test and validate the same security mechanisms and controls.
+- Allows defensive security practiioners to test and validate the same security mechanisms and controls.

 ## How?